NkemJefersonAchia/Plagiarism-Checker--Python/README.md

 ### Step 2: Install Required Library
 Install the tabulate library using the following command:
 - bash
-- sudo apt install python3-tabulate
+- sudo apt install python3-tabulate (for Ubuntu Systems)
+- pip install tabulate (for Windows systems)

 ### Step 3: Download the Program
 Save the plagiarism checker code as `plagiarism_checker.py` on your computer.